Does Vinyl Plank Flooring Need To Acclimate – What if?

 In some cases, minor issues can arise during acclimation:

-• Buckling or warping – This can occur if temperatures or humidity are outside the recommended ranges.
-It may be possible to reverse minor warping by adjusting conditions.
-But planks with permanent warping or damage should be discarded and replaced.
+Bending or curving – This can happen if the temperatures or humidity are outside the recommended ranges.
+It may be possible to reverse minor curving by adjusting the conditions.
+But planks that are permanently bent or damaged should be thrown away and replaced.

-• Gapping – Minor gapping between the locking mechanisms can also develop during acclimation.
-Stop installation if this occurs, and allow planks to acclimate for a longer duration.
-The gaps should close once the flooring fully adjusts.
+Gaps appearing – Small gaps can develop between the locking pieces also during adjustment.
+Stop installation if this occurs, and allow planks to adjust for a longer time.
+The gaps should close once the flooring fully adapts.

-• Noisy locking mechanisms – Click-lock vinyl planks can make snapping or popping noises during acclimation as they adjust.
-This should go away after full acclimation is complete.
-If noises persist during installation, the locking mechanisms may be defective.
+Noisy locks – Click-lock vinyl planks can make snapping or popping noises during adjustment as they change.
+This should go away after full adjustment is complete.
+If noises continue during installation, the locking pieces may be defective.

 With the right acclimation approach, your luxury vinyl planks will be ready for smooth, seamless installation!
 Just follow the manufacturer’s recommendations to avoid issues down the road.